 The power of labels

 There seems to be a large emphasis on diagnosis.
 If you are severely mentally ill, a diagnosis is crucial as it can lead to the proper treatment and support.
 However, if you are not, I believe a diagnosis will only get in the way and can potentially damage our therapeutic relationship.
+Therefore, I do not diagnose.
 Labels are very powerful.
-The last thing I want is to trap you with one or have you feel paralyzed by one.
+The last thing I want is to make you feel paralyzed by one.

 Nobody is free from feeling down, anxious or isolated.
 I do not view these as symptoms but rather as psychological processes, processes that require your attention, so you can obtain the proper care and make the necessary changes.